-There are many factors to be considered when you buy a Laptop or a Desktop such as price, portability, space and upgrade.
+There are many factors to be considered when you buy a Laptop or a Desktop such as a price, portability, space and upgrade.
 Many believe that you need a desktop for home use, but as years passed by, laptops have become quite advanced to replicate desktop.
 But, which is more energy efficient?
-For smart consumer, energy consumption of a desktop or laptop is a significant factor that they look at.
+For the smart consumer, the energy consumption of a desktop or laptop is a significant factor that they look at.
 To answer your question “Which is more energy efficient: Desktop or Laptop?” let’s differentiate the two in terms of power consumption.

 - Desktop computers use an average of 60 to 200 watts of electricity in order to run normally.